okikio/transferables/README.md

 | ------ | ---- | ------- | ------ |
 | 7+     | 12+  | 41+     | 5+     |

-Native support for `transferables` is actually rather good, but which [transferable object](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) are supported is where the complexity comes in, [#astericks](#asterisks--limitations) covers these limitations.
+Native support for `transferables` is actually rather good, but which [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) are supported is where the complexity comes in, [#astericks](#asterisks--limitations) covers these limitations.

 ## Contributing

+> Thanks [@aaorris](https://github.com/aaorris) for the helping optimize performance.

 I encourage you to use [pnpm](https://pnpm.io/configuring) to contribute to this repo, but you can also use [yarn](https://classic.yarnpkg.com/lang/en/) or [npm](https://npmjs.com) if you prefer.